 The problem with influencers, however, is that it’s very easy to amass an audience that is TOO large.
 Once you get more than 100,000 followers, average engagement levels start to taper off – which ironically makes someone less influential, not more.

-At their core, social media micro influencer matter because they’re far better at a lot of the goals you’re working towards when compared to true “influencers” on the other end of the spectrum.
+At their core, social media micro-influencer matters because they’re far better at a lot of the goals you’re working towards when compared to true “influencers” on the other end of the spectrum.
 If your only goal is to raise brand awareness, someone with a million followers can do that just fine.
-But if you want to drive engagement and social buzz in a cost-effective way, a micro influencer will usually be the better choice.
+But if you want to drive engagement and social buzz in a cost-effective way, a micro-influencer will usually be the better choice.

 1. Capable of delivering 60% higher engagement than influencer campaigns, for all of the same reasons as outlined above.

 2. They’re typically under-priced because they don’t have as many followers, making them an average of 6.7 times more cost-effective per instance of engagement.